fastrepl/canary/js/apps/docs/contents/docs/local/integrations/callout.md

 ::: tip
-If you're using `Canary Cloud`, please refer to [this page](/docs/cloud/integrations/docusaurus) instead.
+If you're looking for `Canary Cloud`, please refer to [this page](/docs/cloud/integrations/docusaurus) instead.
 :::